invictus2010/fixvms/firstpost.md

 ## Stop Accepting Terrible Software
 It's unacceptable work from our vendors and procurement processes, and it's insufficient support of our Submarine Force.
 Why can't the navigation software of a $3B submarine find the minimum value of an array of numbers?
 Meanwhile, a $40K car can autonomously navigate city streets, charting a path home with a press of a button.

 Submarine crews are tired of such poor support from VMS, forcing them to burn time reviewing charts with no automated assistance.
-It's as if our procurement process and the vendor collaborated to absolve themselves from any responsibility by serving us such an aggressively unhelpul tool.
+It's as if our procurement process and the vendor collaborated to absolve themselves from any responsibility by serving us such an aggressively unhelpful tool.
 One can imagine them thinking, "Well, if we did the most basic alerting and warnings, and a grounding happened, we might get blamed.
 So let's not do anything."

 Instead, it's easier to poorly support our crews, write up "operator error" as the root cause of the accident, and fire crewmembers.
 What are we doing to engineer software like VMS to help reduce operator error?
 It's 2021 and our inability to have critical software do basic things is unacceptable.